EloiSanchez/Final_Project_DQ/README.md

 # Final_Project_DQ

-The code of this github page performs a quantum dynamics simulation using the Shin-Metiu model (dynamics of a proton and an electron under the potential created by two fixes ions) and outputs different observables from the simulation.
+The code of this github page performs a quantum dynamics simulation using the Shin-Metiu model (dynamics of a proton and an electron under the potential created by two fixed ions) and outputs different observables from the simulation.
 The results include:

 - Plot of the BOPES with the second order non-adiabatic couplings (NAC)
 - Plot of adiabatic electronic States